 I’m not claiming that you’ll never feel under the weather, but I can state with confidence that your odds will be lower as your body’s immune system becomes stronger.
 The body is commonly underestimated when it comes to both prevention of illness and healing.
 We live in a society where often the first recourse is to turn to modern science, to depend on pharmaceuticals to fix what’s ailing us.
 But a body well taken care of has an extraordinary ability to take care of itself.
 Life-force created via lifestyle heals and is the body’s preferred remedy.

 It’s important make a note here about cancer.
 Cancer prevention (and healing) is primarily about strengthening the immune system.
 Vitamin C (one of the essential antioxidants), as we know, is an amazing immune-system booster, reputed to be the most effective anti-cancer agent there is.
+Naturally this is what Infinity-C, a blend of superior high-vitamin C superfoods, is all about.
 Vitamin D is also a huge part of your immune system.
 It’s quite ironic that the correct amount of sunshine for vitamin D has proven to help with cancer recovery.
 (Of course too much sun should be avoided to prevent the opposite effect.
 This topic I cover extensively in Infinity Health Manual.)
 Note: part of why there is often compromise of the immune system during the winter is because we get less sunshine.
 This is why having additional vitamin C, beginning this time of year, is important.

 Another important topic to address here is that the most common disease (I don’t like to word ‘disease’.
 Anything is curable; even broken genes.) of our modern world, is autoimmune disease.
 (I talk about this topic quite a bit in Infinity Health Manual.
 Autoimmune disease affects at least twenty-five million people in the United States.
 That’s eight percent of our population.
 And it’s rapidly increasing.
 As you may know autoimmune disease is when the immune system turns on and attacks the body itself.
 Besides allergies (the most common case), some of the more well-known strains include type-1 diabetes, rheumatoid arthritis, lupus, multiple sclerosis, thyroid disease, asthma, eczema, psoriasis, and celiac.
 The common denominator is attack on the body by the immune system.
 The most common effect on the attacked area of the body is inflammation, the swelling of tissues, making it unreachable for nutrient rich blood that is trying to come to the rescue.